adamhsparks/AWD_ShB_Interaction/README.md

 The `analysis/` directory contains:

-  - the manuscript as submitted (in PDF format) and it’s Rmd source file
+  - the manuscript as submitted (in MS Word format) and it’s Rmd source file

   - supplementary information source files (in R markdown format) and executed versions